abhilashmnair/sgotify/README.md

 ```

 ## Usage
-The usage of the package is relative simple.
+The usage of the package is relatively simple.
 The following instructions go through the steps.

 #### Authorize
-To use the package, you need to authorize using the clientID and clientSecret obtain from [Spotify API](https://developer.spotify.com/)
+To use the package, you need to authorize using the clientID and clientSecret obtained from [Spotify API](https://developer.spotify.com/)

 ```
 ClientID = "your_client_id"